 Auto Sales Impacted by Low Inventory and High Prices

-New vehicle inventory levels till December 2022 were 52% below December 2019, but 56% above January 2022.
-In late 2022, new light-vehicle sales slowed due to high costs, increased interest rates, and limited availability, resulting in new inventory surpassing sales by a notable margin for the first time since early 2021.
+New vehicle inventory levels till December 2022 were 52% below December 2019 but 56% above January 2022.
+In late 2022, recent light-vehicle sales slowed due to high costs, increased interest rates, and limited availability, resulting in new inventory surpassing sales by a notable margin for the first time since early 2021.
 Additionally, production among OEMs declined due to supply chain issues.

 Despite growing inventory levels, new vehicle prices continue to rise, reaching a record average transaction price of $49,507 in December 2022.
 The best-selling vehicle in the US, the Ford F-Series pickup, has an average price of $66,451, placing it in the luxury category.
 Electric vehicle prices are also high, with an average of $61,448.

-The high prices, combined with increasing interest rates, are causing sales to decline for dealers and automakers nationwide.
-As supply-chain issues improve and sales continue to soften, prices are expected to decrease.
+The high prices and increasing interest rates are causing sales to decline for dealers and automakers nationwide.
+Prices are expected to decrease as supply-chain issues improve, and sales continue to soften.
 However, interest rates may remain high as the Federal Reserve works to lower inflation.

 Used car industry trends

-However, as per the used car industry trends, prices for used vehicles have dropped overall due to lower sales, but certain segments like pickups and vans have held their value better than others like SUVs and CUVs, which have seen the biggest price drops despite their popularity among new car buyers.
+However, as per theused car industry trends, prices for used vehicles have dropped overall due to lower sales, but specific segments like pickups and vans have held their value better than others like SUVs and CUVs, which have seen the most significant price drops despite their popularity among new car buyers.
 The demand for work vehicles has helped pickups and vans hold their value.

 Hydrogen May Fuel the Future of Automotive Industry